OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 To configure modules via admin interface, open OXID eShop administration panel and go to :menuselection:`Extensions --> Modules`.

-You will see modules list.
+You will see a list of installed modules.

 Select the module you want to configure and choose :menuselection:`Settings`.

-You will see list of settings that you can change.
+You will see a list of settings that you can change.

 Entries in the settings list are loaded and saved in configuration files located in `var/configuration/shops`.

-For each shop id there is one directory with the complete configuration for the shop.
+For each shop id there is one directory with the complete configuration for this shop.

 So if the shop has id 1, a directory would be named 1.
 See the example below: